Permutation-generated maps between Dyck paths: Construction of the map and some consequences

-\begin{proof} The resulting word of $\sigma(D)$ has precisely $n$ up-steps and down-steps since $D$ has $n$ tunnels.
+It is not hard to see that $\sigma(D)$ is a Dyck path for all $\sigma \in S_{2n}$ and $D \in \mathcal{D}_n$.
+The resulting word of $\sigma(D)$ has precisely $n$ up-steps and down-steps since $D$ has $n$ tunnels.
 Moreover, the number of down-steps in the first $k$ positions will not be less than that of up-steps for any $k\in[2n]$ since the only way a down-step in position $k$ is produced is to have the tunnel pair of step $\sigma_k$ of $D$ read.
 Before it is read, an up-step must have been written at some step $\ell < k$.
-Hence the resulting word is a Dyck word so the conclusion follows. \end{proof}
+Hence the resulting word is a Dyck word.

-As we shall see, $\sigma(\cdot)$ is not a bijection for all $\sigma$ but if we restrict $\sigma$ to a special class of permutations, we can still retain bijectivity.
-This will be discussed in depth in Section 5.

-From this point onwards, the terms 'path' and 'word' will always refer to Dyck path and Dyck word unless otherwise stated.
-We will also freely interchange the role of a path, its word, and its circular representation.
-We conclude this subsection with an example.